 Award of (Sole Arbitrator)

-Arbitration Case no: (Where applicable)
+Arbitration C ase no: (Where applicable)

-I Narrative Part
+I Narrative e Part

 In the above mentioned arbitration I hereby make the following award:

-- 1. A Brief History of the case
+1 A Brief History of the case

-- 2. Arbitration Clause as contained in the contract
+2. Arbitration Clause as contained in the contract

-- 3. Order of appointment as arbitrator
+3. Order of appointment as arbitrator

-- 4. Claim summary of
+4. Claim - summary of

-- 5. Defence summary of
+5. Defence - summary of

-- 6. Issues in the award
+6. Issues in the award

-- 7. Other things depending on the circumstances of the case.
+7. Other things depending on the circumstances of the case.

-II Analytical Part (Critical Part as this is what makes the award speaking)

-speaking)

-This part must basically contain issue-wise discussion based upon the claims and the defences as well as the rejoinders submitted, the evidence gathered and collected, the arguments in support of the decision taken and the decision or the conclusion.
+speaking) This part mudefences as arguments in III Operative 1.
+2. I Part (Critical Part as this is what makes the award list basically contain issue-wise discussion based upon the claims and the well as the rejoinders submitted, the evidence gathered and collected, the support of the decision taken and the decision or the conclusion.
+Part Damages or other amount etc as is awarded Interest Costs

-III Operative Part

-- 1. Damages or other amount etc as is awarded

-- 2. Interest

-- 3. Costs

-Dated :(Date of the Award)

-At :(Place of the Award)
+At :the Arbitrator (Date of the Award)(Place of the Award) Signature of LS {Section 37)}

-the Arbitrator

-13.0 APPEALS {Section 37)}

 Section 37 of the Act contains provisions regarding appeals against certain orders.
-There are limited grounds o which an appeal shall lie to the appellate court.
+There are limited grounds on which an appeal shall lie to the appellate court.
 The same has been summarised in the following paragraphs.

-A party may apply to the court for an interim measures of protection in respect of certain matters.(section 9)

-An appeal can be preferred against granting or refusing to grant any such measures by the court (sec 37 (1) (a)

-2. Likewise, an appeal shall lie against setting aside or refusing to set aside an arbitral award.

-It is obvious that, in both the above cases, the appeal is against the order of a court.
+- 1. A party may apply to the court for an interim measures of protection in respect of certain matters.(section 9) - An appeal can be preferred against granting or refusing to grant any such measures by the court (sec 37 (1) (a) - 2.
+Likewise, an appeal shall lie against setting aside or refusing to set aside an arbitral award. - It is obvious that, in both the above cases, the appeal is against the order of a court.
 The Act also provides that, certain orders of the Arbitral Tribunal are Appealable.
-In the following cases, the order of an arbitral tribunal can be challenged in appeal: -

-- a) Accepting the plea referred to in sub section (2) or sub-section (3) of section 16.
+In the following cases, the order of an arbitral tribunal can be challenged in appeal: - - a) Accepting the plea referred to in sub section (2) or sub-section (3) of section 16.
 Section 16(2) and 16(3) contains the issues relating to jurisdiction of the arbitral tribunal. - b) Granting or refusing to grant a interim measure under section 17.

-SECOND APPEAL {Section 37(3)}
+SECOND APPEAL (Section 37(3))